BDS IN THE PEWS

 - Founded in 2001 to counter Israel’s “orchestrated media campaign to spin news reports to its own advantage.”

-- EI has an extensive BDS section, including academic, consumer, cultural, and church boycotts, commercial divestment, and government sanctions against Israel.
-Issues reports on developments and “victories” in BDS.
-Ali Abunimah is co-founder and executive director of EI.
+- Political Advocacy: EI has an extensive section on BDS, including academic, consumer, cultural, and church boycotts, commercial divestment, and government sanctions against Israel.
+Issues reports on BDS developments and “victories.”

 - Labels PA President Mahmud Abbas and Prime Minister Salam Fayyad as “collaborators”, and PA participation in peace talks as “collaboration.”
 Collaboration is punishable by death in the PA and Gaza.